Contact Us

 MLCCs dominate modern electronics due to their low ESL and compact SMD packaging.

-Multilayer Ceramic Capacitors (MLCC): The backbone of modern PCBA.
-MLCCs stack alternating layers of ceramic dielectric and metal.
-Because they exhibit exceptionally low Equivalent Series Resistance (ESR) and Equivalent Series Inductance (ESL), engineers place them as close to IC power pins as possible.
-When submitting Gerbers for a low cost PCB, standardizing your MLCC footprint sizes (e.g., sticking to 0402 or 0603) helps optimize BOM cost and speeds up pick-and-place assembly.
+Multilayer Ceramic Capacitors (MLCC): The undisputed backbone of modern PCBA.
+MLCCs stack alternating layers of ceramic dielectric and metal electrodes.
+Because they exhibit exceptionally low Equivalent Series Resistance (ESR) and Equivalent Series Inductance (ESL), layout engineers place them as close to IC power pins as possible for high-speed decoupling.
+When submitting Gerbers for a low cost PCB, standardizing your MLCC footprint sizes (e.g., relying on standard 0402 or 0603 rather than pushing for ultra-micro 01005 unless necessary) helps optimize BOM cost, reduces bare board complexity, and accelerates pick-and-place assembly.

 2. Film Capacitors